Introduction

 Viruses cause cervical cancer, Burkitt lymphoma, nasopharyngeal cancer (NPC), and several other cancer types, but the data is inconclusive for more common cancer types like breast cancer and lung cancer [3-8].

-• EBV association with lung cancer, starting with non-small cell lung cancer (NSCLC).
+- EBV association with lung cancer, starting with non-smoking lung cancer.

 Collaboration Areas